 Level of instruction: Intermediate

-Target audience: Medical laboratory scientists, medical laboratory technicians, and MLS students.
+Intended audience: Medical laboratory scientists, medical laboratory technicians, and MLS students.

 Author information: Sheryl A. Whitlock, MA.Ed, MT(ASCP)BB is the Laboratory Coordinator, Student Health Services at the University of Delaware.
 She also works as a microbiology and hematology technologist at Union Hospital in Maryland.
 Sheryl received her Masters in Education from Beaver College.
 She has written and contributed to numerous online and print articles in the field of laboratory medicine.